sahib/misc/performance/4_io.rst

 .. code-block:: asm

-    ; use the `write` system call (1) movl $1, %rax
+    ; use the `write` system call (1) movl rax, 1
     ; write to stdout (1) - 1st arg
-    movl $1, %rbx
+    movl rbx, 1
     ; use string "Hello World" - 2nd arg
-    movl 'Hello World!\n', %rcx
+    ; (0x1234 is the addr of the "Hello World!\0")
+    movl rcx, 0x1234
     ; write 12 characters - 3rd arg
-    movl $12, %rdx
+    movl rdx, 12
     ; make system call via special instruction syscall
-    ; The return code is in the RAX register.
+    ; The return code is now in the RAX register.

 .. note::